-Findings of Noncompliance Identified Findings of Noncompliance Verified as Corrected Within One Year Findings of Noncompliance Subsequently Corrected Findings Not Yet Verified as Corrected 120 120 0 0
+Findings of Noncompliance Identified Findings of Noncompliance Verified as Corrected Within One Year Findings of Noncompliance Subsequently Corrected Findings Not Yet Verified as Corrected 100 99 1 0

-${\it Describe how the State verified that the source of noncompliance is correctly implementing the regulatory requirements}$
+Describe how the State verified that the source of noncompliance is correctly implementing the regulatory requirements

-For each of the LEAs with Indicator 11 findings identified in FFY 2015, OEC sent notification of noncompliance through the LEA's Special Education Profile.
+For each of the LEAs with an Indicator 11 finding, OEC sent notification of noncompliance through the LEA's Special Education Profile.
 Each LEA was required to develop and implement a corrective action plan.
 OEC reviewed initial evaluation data from a five-month period after implementation of corrective actions.
-For each of these LEAs, the data reflected 100% compliance and a State-selected sample of student records verified the data reported in EMIS.
+For each of these LEAs, the data reflected 100% compliance and a state-selected sample of student records verified the data reported in EMIS.
 Thus, OEC determined that each LEA is correctly implementing the regulatory requirements (second prong of correction).